hack-the-6ix/hackthe6ix-backend/api.md

 Unless otherwise stated, request fields are (probably) optional.

+Also, pretend that the JSON is valid :) I left out some double quotes to make it a bit more cleaner.

 ## API - General Object Operations

 #### POST - Get Object (Admin)